-In 1952, a group of parents in Phoenix came together to join United Cerebral Palsy Associations as part of the national movement to raise their children with cerebral palsy at home rather than the alternative of institutionalizing them.
-To this day, that core value of maintaining the family unit is at the foundation of every program we provide.
+The Central Arizona affiliate was founded in 1952.
+A group of parents in Phoenix came together to create the Central Arizona affiliate, as part of the national movement to raise their children with cerebral palsy at home rather than the alternative of institutionalizing them.
+To this day, that core value of maintaining the family unit is at the foundation of every program the organization provides.

-The UCP Laura Dozer Center opened in June 2003, thanks to the generosity of Karie and Rich Dozer and many community supporters.
-The center, named after the Dozer’s late daughter, Laura Grace Dozer, is a state of the art facility that was designed specifically to meet the needs of children and adults with disabilities and their families.
-The four buildings at the center are named Hope, Nurture, Imagine, and Believe to represent all that is experienced at the Laura Dozer Center.
+The UCP Laura Dozer Center opened in June 2003, thanks to the generosity of Rich and Karie Dozer.
+Through their leadership, the Dozers brought together many community partners, including Jerry and Joan Colangelo, to secure the resources needed to build the new center.
+The center, named after the Dozer’s late daughter, Laura Grace Dozer, was designed specifically to meet the needs of children and adults with disabilities and their families.

 With the increasing need for adult programs, UCP of Central Arizona expanded its facilities in 2007 by leasing 6,000 square feet of space two blocks from the Laura Dozer Center in order to provide life and employment skills training to our adult population.